 A voided check has the word "void" written across the front.
 It's typically written in large letters so there's no chance of it accidentally being used.

-Voiding a check “disables” the check so that it cannot be used as a blank check.
-In other words, a thief who steals a voided check can’t write the check to somebody by filling in a payee (like himself), entering a large amount, and signing it.
+Voiding a check “disables” the check so that it can't be used as a blank check.
+In other words, a thief who steals a voided check can’t make the check out to himself, enter a large amount, and sign it.

-A voided check is most often used to provide banking information so that somebody can set up an electronic link with your bank account.
-They ask for a voided check because checks several details about your bank printed on them:
+A voided check is most often used to provide banking information so that someone can set up an electronic link with your bank account.
+They ask for a voided check because it has several details about your bank and your account printed on it: